 Not everyone will be able to reach the Stage of the Spirit… Some are not even fortunate enough to have reached the Statement stage.

-Regardless of whatever stage you’re at right now, individuation aims to guide you towards the Stage of the Spirit – a pinnacle period that will grant you true enlightenment, and true wisdom.
+Regardless of whatever stage you’re at right now, individuation and the use of jungian archetypes aims to guide you towards the Stage of the Spirit – a pinnacle period that will grant you true enlightenment, and true wisdom.